helmischelmi/net-strompi3/README.md

 Attention: Publishxx.bat runs on post-build, to transfer files to the raspi.
 Adopt publishxx.bat according to your needs or use WinSCP to transfer the files.

+Roadmap:
+Next steps will be: serial read of PowerFailure/PowerBack - states (polling), as well as by GPIO-pin (IRQ-based)